GrammaTech/grammatech.github.io/prj/genpatcher.md

 GenPatcher uses a suite of automatic program modifications to modify a program so that it passes a provided test suite which the original program could not pass.
-GenPatcher uses this automatic modifications to build a population of program variants, an iterative search process mimicking natural selection improves this population until a version of the program is found which passes all tests in the test suite.
+GenPatcher uses automatic modifications to build a population of program variants; an iterative search process mimicking natural selection improves this population until a version of the program is found which passes all tests in the test suite.
 Automated program repair done in this manner has been show able to fix